Zaubrik/shadow/README.md

 # shadow

-Shadow is a dependency-free base class inheriting from HTMLElement - makes native Custom Elements simple and fun.
+Shadow is a base class inheriting from HTMLElement for Web Components and Custom Elements.

 ## Quick Start